score-spec/score.dev/content/blog/docker-sponsored-open-source-program/index.md

 ![](score-sample-app-dhi-diff.jpg)

-In the associated PR [here](https://github.com/score-spec/sample-score-app/pull/58), we can see that 0.3MB was saved for the size while keeping the same number of packages and still having 0 CVEs.
-We could have stayed with `debian` but we decided to move to an `alpine` base image (DHI provides the [two options](https://docs.docker.com/dhi/core-concepts/glibc-musl/)):
+In the associated PR [here](https://github.com/score-spec/score-radius/pull/28), we can see that 22 packages were removed (package manager and shell included) and that 2 CVEs were removed:

 ![](score-sample-app-dhi-scout-compare.jpg)